SCN3A-Related Neurodevelopmental Disorders

 Pathogenic variants (“mutations”) in the SCN3A gene cause a spectrum of neurological conditions that are collectively called SCN3A-related neurodevelopmental disorders.
 The spectrum of SCN3A-related neurodevelopmental disorders includes epilepsy that is typically severe and very early onset, as well as developmental brain malformations (such as polymicrogyria) in many affected individuals.
-Most children with SCN3A-related neurodevelopmental disorders also have developmental delays that range from mild to profound.
+Some individuals with SCN3A-realted neurodevelopmental disorders have milder presentations including focal epilepsy with or without brain malformations.
+Most affected children have developmental delays that range from mild to profound.

 SCN3A is not the name of a medical condition but is rather the name of the gene that is affected.
 The SCN3A gene encodes the instructions to form a sodium (abbreviated “Na+”) channel.
 Na+ channels are protein complexes that allow the positively-charged Na+ ion into cells including brain cells (neurons), leading to neuron activation.

 Signs and symptoms of SCN3A-related neurodevelopmental disorders

 SCN3A-Related Neurodevelopmental Disorders includes a spectrum of phenotypes.
 On the milder end of the spectrum, children may present with mild developmental delay/intellectual disability with speech/language delay with or without epilepsy.
 On the more severe end of the spectrum, children may present with early infantile epileptic encephalopathy/developmental and epileptic encephalopathy with or without multifocal or diffuse malformation of cortical development.